 The Vanderbilt Center on the Social and Emotional Foundations for Early Learning (CSEFEL) provides four training modules to help infant/toddler caregivers support and promote healthy social and emotional behavioral development of infants and toddlers in child care settings.
 Components of these modules include social-emotional development within the context of relationships; responsive routines and environments; individualized intensive intervention; and development of effective leadership strategies to promote effective practices in preventing and addressing challenging behavior.
 These components are embedded in the TECTA Orientation and academic coursework.

-The TECTA program is funded through annual grants from the Tennessee Department of Human Services.
+The TECTA program is funded through annual grants from the Tennessee Department of Human Services and Tennessee State University, Center of Excellence for Learning Sciences.
 Grant money is awarded to university partner sites across the state.
 TECTA sites provide services to all 95 counties across Tennessee.

 This webinar presented ZERO TO THREE’s newly created Quality Rating and Improvement Systems (QRIS) self-assessment tool and discussed ways to help states and jurisdictions identify QRIS components th…

 This article summarizes key themes from Tennessee's role in a convening of states and jurisdictions centered around improving state policies supporting Infant and Early Childhood Mental Health assess…